tom-howard/ros2/docs/course/part2.md

     )
     ```

-1. Finally, head back to the terminal and use Colcon to build the new node alongside everything else in the package, using the same **three-step process** as before:
+1. Finally, head back to **TERMINAL 2** and use Colcon to build the new node alongside everything else in the package, using the same **three-step process** as before:

     1. First: